Updated: 16th April, 2026

 3 – Desirable, 3 to 5 year remedial action required

-4 – Long term, outside of a 5-year planning period
+4 – Long-term, outside of a 5-year planning period

 There are several reasons to undertake condition surveys on your estate.
 Getting some assistance from a building surveying team offers a wide range of benefits to different sectors, including the following;

-Quality data should inform effective decision-making when it comes to your estate – this data needs to meet the ‘Four Cs’; Current, Correct, Complete and Consistent.
 To achieve this, someone needs to take responsibility for controlling the data (this could be someone in your estates team or a partner like Barker), and the data needs to be stored in a central database which is easy to interrogate.

 For small estates, your central database might be a spreadsheet, but for large buildings or multi-building estates, a more intelligent system will be essential.
-There are many tools, including Computer Aided Facilities Management (CAFM) packages and simpler, more cost-effective solutions such as Barker’s EO Portal.

 When choosing which tool is right for you, you need to consider the following questions:

 Barker can help you to get the most from your data.
 When using the EO Portal to manage your estate, you can efficiently analyse all of the information provided by surveys and inspections to make informed decisions.
-Our experts can also provide you with advice and guidance, helping to find solutions to any issues identified.
-Once a plan has been created, it can be put into action and we can project manage the work required.

-Barker provides professional building consultancy services to a number of sectors, helping clients to really understand their estates.
 Our building surveying team has decades of knowledge and technical expertise, and can undertake a variety of surveys and inspections.

-For an informal chat about our surveying services and how condition surveys can help you to get the best from your estate, call Rob Gould at Barker on 01279 647111.
-Barker can design a bespoke condition survey plan for your business, university, college, academy, school or trust.
+For an informal chat about our surveying services and how condition surveys can help you to get the best from your estate, speak to our team.